JungeAlexander/demo-docker-compose/README.md

   - https://hub.docker.com/_/postgres/
   - check if data are persistent between up/downs
   - how to volumes relate to container memory?
+  - write to DB using jupyter nb and see if data persistent across runs
 - check what else was presented in beyond jnb talk